lgalhoz/AS400-Framework/README.md

 # AS400-Framework
-This framework was developed to increase the quality of AS400 Software.
-This is a way for rapid software development over traditional 5250 AS400 Screens.
+This structure was developed to increase the quality of the AS400 software.
+This is a form of rapid software development compared to traditional 5250 AS400 screens.
-To use this you need to explore the entire framework, becouse of database structure.
-This framework has many modules that are used. for example module for secutiry access.
+To use this, you need to explore the entire structure, due to the database structure.
+This framework has many modules that are used. for example, module for secure access.

 ## Declaration
 ### Declaring the subfile and the main BNDDIR for this framework